stanmaz/BBOalert/README.md

 See GettingStarted.pdf for basic operations.

-'Append' button allows you to add code to the already imported code.
-This allows to split data in more than one file.
-Eg. separate file for openings and development, the second for overcalls and the third for keyboard shortcuts.
+'Append' button allows you to add code to the previously imported code.
+This allows splitting data into separate files for openings and development, overcalls, and the keyboard shortcut, as examples.

-<b>Only BBOalert native code can be appended, not BSS data.</b> Appending BBOalert native data to the previously imported BSS data is allowed.
+<b>Only BBOalert native code can be appended, not BSS data.</b> However, appending BBOalert native data to the previously imported BSS data is allowed.

-BBOalert saves in its memory all calls manually alerted during the game, With the 'Export' button you can copy this data to the clipboard and paste it into the text editor.
+BBOalert saves in its memoryall the calls that were manually alerted during the game, With the 'Export' button you can copy this data to the clipboard and paste it into the text editor.
 The records imported this way will contain a timestamp and the deal number.
 You can retrieve from BBO the deals to review the manually alerted calls before committing the changes in your data file.

 ## Recommended way of using BBOalert

 We use the "You only alert once" principle.

-It is needless to code your entire system at once.
-It is a huge task.
+It is needless to code your entire system at once; it is a huge task.
 In each bidding system there are sequences which almost never occur.

 The program records each alerted call for which no explanation has been found in the data file.
 Use this feature to complete your code with the bidding sequences as they come during the game.
-Your data file will grow as needed.
+Your data file will expand as needed.

 I recommend to proceed this way :